Start by clicking on "Fill out the template"

-Employee Termination Letters are a courtesy that a company provides to a former employee and not a legal requirement.
-However, having a termination letter on file is always a good idea in the case of any unforeseen claims made by the employee against the company or in the attempt of the former employee to collect unemployment pay.
+Employee Termination Letters are a courtesy that a company provides to an employee and not a legal requirement.
+However, having a termination letter on file is always a good idea in the case of any unforeseen claims made by the former employee against the company or in the attempt by the former employee to collect unemployment pay.

 How to use this document

 This Employee Termination Letter outlines the grievances that the company has against the former employee, including, if applicable, policy violations committed by the employee.
 The letter also includes information about types of warnings given to the employee regarding their behavior, as well as final paycheck and benefit information.

 Before attempting to complete this document, ensure that the human resource representative filling it out has all the required information about the actions that the employee committed that led to their termination.
 This may involve doing technical checks, speaking with the former employee's supervisors, and consulting the former employee's file.

 In this document, the employer will be able to outline the following information (and more):